 Cat owners especially know felines have the tendency to flop over in protest.
 I’ve seen this happen with smaller dogs also.
 As a cat owner, trust me—this might happen the first few times, but they should eventually get used to its bulk and walk on their own.

-3. Having an Overboard Plan
+Step 3: Have an Overboard Plan

 - Remain calm and shut off the engine

 - Go to a side of the boat to call them